Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 DNA, or deoxyribonucleic acid, is a molecule that carries most of the genetic instructions used in the development, functioning, and reproduction of all known living organisms and many viruses.
-It is a long, double-stranded helical structure located in the cell nucleus of eukaryotic organisms and in the cell's cytoplasm in prokaryotes (bacteria and archaea).
+It is a long, double-stranded helical structure located in the cell nucleus of eukaryotic organisms and in the cell's cytoplasm in prokaryotic cells (bacteria and archaea).

 As per the central dogma of molecular biology, genetic information flows from DNA to RNA to protein.